kartik1986x/mubi-downloader/README.md

 5. If you entered all the details correctly, your movie will start downloading.

 ## Legal Notice
-This program is intended solely for educational and informational purposes.
+-This program is intended solely for educational and informational purposes.
 The authors and contributors of this program do not condone or encourage any illegal or unethical activities.
 Any misuse of this program for unlawful or unethical purposes is strictly prohibited.
-Users must agree to use this program only for lawful purposes and in compliance with all applicable laws and regulations.
+-Users must agree to use this program only for lawful purposes and in compliance with all applicable laws and regulations.
 The authors and contributors of this program will not be held responsible for any misuse or illegal activity undertaken by users.

-The use of this program is at the sole discretion of the user.
+-The use of this program is at the sole discretion of the user.
 The authors and contributors of this program are not responsible for any damages, direct or indirect, that may occur from using this program.
 Users agree to indemnify and hold harmless the authors and contributors of this program from any and all claims, damages, and expenses, including attorney's fees, arising from the use of this program.

-The authors and contributors of this program make no representations or warranties of any kind, express or implied, regarding the accuracy, reliability, or completeness of the information contained in this program.
-This program is provided "as is" without warranty of any kind, either express or implied, including but not limited to the implied warranties of merchantability, fitness for a particular purpose, or non-infringement.
+-This program is provided "as is" without warranty of any kind, either express or implied, including but not limited to the implied warranties of merchantability, fitness for a particular purpose, or non-infringement.
 The authors and contributors of this program shall not be liable for any damages, including but not limited to direct, indirect, incidental, consequential, or punitive damages arising from the use of this program or any information contained therein.